-Hispanic enrollment has increased over the past three years, and the enrollment percentage gap between Hispanic and White Total Enrollment has decreased by 1.84%; even so, significant gaps were still found when enrollments of Hispanic students were compared to enrollments of White students in both enrollment categories.
-While the gaps are very large, racial demographics of students who earn standard diplomas from public high schools in TCC's service district suggest the College has limited opportunities to increase Hispanic enrollments over current percentages.
+Hispanic enrollment has increased 2.15% over the past three years, and the enrollment percentage gap between Hispanic and White Total Enrollment has remained constant; even so, significant gaps were still found when enrollments of Hispanic students were compared to enrollments of White students in both enrollment categories.
+While the gaps are very large, racial demographics of students who earn standard diplomas from public high schools in the College's service district suggest the College has limited opportunities to increase Hispanic enrollments over current percentages unless enrollments occur from other areas of the state.